IgniteUI/igniteui-angular/src/tabbar/README.md

 The children components of the IgxTabBar are:

--  *IgxTabPanel* - represent the wrapper of the content need to be displayed
+-  *IgxTabPanel* - represents the wrapper of the content need to be displayed
 - *IgxTab* - button that triggers displaying of the associated panel

 Each tab (IgxTab) is related to particular panel (IgxTabPanel).
 When tab is clicked, the associated panel is selected and visualized into a single container.